Flydx1234/guildsup/README.md

 * each guild can only revolve around 1 game
 * one game can have multiple guilds
 * a user can create multiple guilds of different games
-* a user can only create many guilds per game
+* a user can only create 1 guild per game (not implemented for final project)
 * a guild can have many chat rooms
 * a chat room can only belong to one guild